-4470:05 Employment Offers to Classified and Hourly Employees
+4470:23 Employment Offers to Classified Employees

-Classified and hourly employees will be provided with a written employment offer letter which shall set forth the wages and benefits for which the employee is entitled.
+Classified employees will be provided with a written employment offer letter from the local conference which shall set forth the wages and benefits for which the employee is entitled.
+The offer letter is not a contract of employment and does not modify a classified employee's status as an "at will" employee.

-4475: Scholarship Grants to Hour-Time Classified Personnel
+4475:23 Tuition Assistance s to Nonexempt Classified Personnel

-Dependents of hour-time classified personnel are not eligible for education scholarship benefits.
+Dependents of nonexempt classified personnel are not eligible for tuition assistance.